Feeds:

 Archive for September, 2009

-Richard Strauss’s Die Frau ohne Schatten is one of the most formidable works in the operatic repertoire – it is like performing Mahler’s 6th Symphony with the cast of Verdi’s Il Trovatore with stage requirements of Wagner’s Ring.
+Richard Strauss’s Die Frau ohne Schatten is one of the most formidable works in the operatic repertoire – it is like performing Mahler’s 6th Symphony with the cast of Verdi’s Il Trovatore and the scenography of Wagner’s Ring.
 These superhuman requirements demand the sympathetic ear of the audience and probably also some gratitude.
-It is such a [...]
+It is such a monumental and unique masterpiece that being able to see it live at all is an unmissable opportunity.
+An opportunity we should probably thank the Deutsche Oper’s Intendantin, even if she also happens to be the stage director.

 Read Full Post »